BIGJRA/BIGJRA.github.io/reborn.md

 Another feature that Pokemon Reborn has is that it doesn't lock each Pokemon's 'hidden' ability behind special methods of obtaining: every Pokemon has an equal chance of having its hidden ability as its normal abilities.
 That means you can get Intimidate Litten, Sheer Force Totodile, Contrary Snivy, etc. as your starter!

-It is ultimately up to you what you choose of course.
+It is ultimately up to you what you choose.
 Many players recommend Torchic due to its Speed Boost ability, but each starter can be useful in its own way.

 If you save in front of the starters (quicksave is, by default, 'D'), you can reset (resetting is, by default, F12.
 You will become very familiar with this button.) until you get one with satisfactory nature, ability, IV's, and even shininess.
 The shiny rate in this game is roughly 1 in 91 in this game, so you might just end up with a shiny starter on your first try!